hannahmetzler/hannahmetzler.github.io/emomis.md

 ## Project News

+* Hannah gave a talk on your project results and the bigger picture of [the Social Dynamics around Misinformation Spreading on Social Media](https://hannahmetzler.eu/dighum) in the [Digital Humanism Lecture Series](https://sci-comm.univie.ac.at/lecture-series-and-events/digital-humanism/).
 * Jula gave a public talk at VHS on [Misinformation und Fake News in den sozialen Medien: Einblicke in die interdisziplinäre Forschungslage](https://julaluehring.github.io/vhs-misinformation).
 * Hannah gave a talk at the Digital Days Vienna, on polarization and algorithms and their role for democracy and opinions.
 The German slides are online here: [Polarisierung durch Algorithmen?
 Demokratie und Meinungsbildung im digitalen Zeitalter – Mythen auf dem Prüfstand](https://hannahmetzler.eu/digitaldays)."
 * We have published a new [pre-print on best practices on measuring news trustworthiness via source links](https://doi.org/10.31234/osf.io/v6e4b) led by Jula!